Ash Bowers

-Ashley Walton "Ash" Bowers is an American country music singer, songwriter, record producer, and manager.
+Ashley Walton Bowers is an American country music singer, songwriter, record producer, and manager.
 Between 2003 and 2013, he was a recording artist: first as the lead singer of the band Forty5 South, then as a solo artist on Broken Bow Records (now BBR Music Group).
 Three of Bowers' releases as a solo artist made the Billboard Hot Country Songs charts.
 After leaving his career as a singer, Bowers founded Wide Open Music, an artist management company based in Nashville, Tennessee.
 Through this he has managed Jimmie Allen and Matt Stell, two country music artists for whom he has also co-written and produced singles.